Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Discussion and Recommendations

-Based on our experiments, we were also surprised to see only a few significant correlations between coverage and faults across all the models and datasets we considered.
-Note that we selected both widely used coverage criteria in the literature and the best coverage metrics in term of published results and reproducibility (section~\ref{subsec:RQ3}).
-Nevertheless coverage showed poor performance as indicators of detected faults in DNNs.
-In traditional software, one of the potential reasons of the effectiveness of coverage criteria is that they rely on the system's source code logical structure.
-However, the decision logic in DNNs is not explicit, which makes the definition and usage of coverage criteria more challenging in the context of DNNs.
+We selected both widely used coverage criteria in the literature and the best coverage metrics in published results and reproducibility (section~\ref{subsec:RQ3}).
+Nevertheless, coverage showed poor performance as an indicator of detected faults in DNNs.
+In traditional software, one of the potential reasons for the effectiveness of coverage criteria is that they rely on the logical structure of the system's source code.
+However, the decision logic in DNNs is not explicit, which makes the definition and usage of coverage criteria more challenging in DNNs.
 Also, in traditional software, relying on diverse test cases tends to increase code coverage and the fault-detection capabilities of test suites~\cite{biagiola2019diversity,biagiola2017search}.
-In contrast, we show that in DNN testing, diverse test input sets do not lead to increased DNN coverage but, at least for geometric diversity, lead to detecting more faults in the DNN model.
+In contrast, we show that in DNN testing diverse test input sets do not lead to increased DNN coverage but, at least for geometric diversity, lead to more fault detection in the DNN model.